Commonwealth Cyber Initiative - Instructions for Application for Certification of Regional Nodes

 (closed meetings authorized), and §23.1-203

-In 2017, amendments to the authorizing statutes were proposed as SB1371/HB2245 and signed into law as Chapter 816.
+(duties of State Council of Higher Education for Virginia).
+In 2017, amendments to the authorizing statutes were proposed as SB1371/HB2245.
+Signed into law as Chapter 816

-List of members and biographies
+List of members and biographies.

-Meeting information, agendas, and materials
+Meeting information, agendas, and materials.

 Links to related programs in Virginia and other states.